sharpton/shotcleaner/README.md

 cd shotcleaner/
 perl install.pl &> install.log

 This may take some time.
+Once that completes, we recommend you check your installation by running the following tests:

+perl run_tests.pl &> test.log

 Options
 -------